minhazr/AndroidUtility/README.md

 Application Version info/Package Name/Signature/Local/Meta Data
 Test if activity is available

-+Bitmap to Base64/Drawable
+Bitmap to Base64/Drawable
-+Drawable to Bitmap
+Drawable to Bitmap
-+Resource to Bitmap
+Resource to Bitmap
-+Base64 to Bitmap
+Base64 to Bitmap

 Number of Days between to date